jkiim0/377-Final-Project/docs/DeveloperManual.md

 - Start the server using node or nvm start.
 You should now see where the server is running.

 **API:**
+The server is built using Node.js and Express.
 - Get:
     - /api/health: used to make sure that the server is running correctly
     - /users: retrieves all users from the supabase database